RasaHQ/rasa/README.md

 - Alexa Skills
 - Google Home Actions

-Rasa's primary purpose is to help you build contextual, layered conversations with lots of back-and-forth.
-To have a real conversation, you need to have some memory and build on things that were said earlier.
+Rasa's primary purpose is to help build contextual, and layered conversations with lots of back-and-forth.
+To have a real conversation, you need to use your memory and build on things said previously.
 Rasa lets you do that in a scalable way.

-There's a lot more background information in this [blog post](https://medium.com/rasa-blog/a-new-approach-to-conversational-software-2e64a5d05f2a).
+There is more background information here:
+[blog post](https://medium.com/rasa-blog/a-new-approach-to-conversational-software-2e64a5d05f2a).

 ---